 Your doctor will first consider your history of vaginal infections or sexually transmitted infections and perform a physical or pelvic examination.
 If you have a discharge from your vagina, a sample will be sent to a lab for analysis to determine whether there’s an infection or not.
 The doctor will check your vaginal pH, as this may provide a clue to the cause of the vaginitis.

 If an infection is ruled out, your doctor will ask questions about what chemicals or irritants (e.g., douches or latex condoms) your vagina has been exposed to.

 In some cases, vaginitis can be diagnosed simply by considering a woman’s age, as postmenopausal women are prone to irritation of the vaginal lining.

 Tablets, gels, or creams are used to treat bacterial vaginitis.
 Some treatments might not be safe to use with alcohol or during pregnancy, and certain vaginal creams can weaken latex condoms.
 Talk to your doctor or pharmacist about how to safely use the medication prescribed.
 Contact your doctor if symptoms return after treatment.

-Trichomoniasis requires a single dose of prescription antibiotics, and sexual partners should be treated at the same time to prevent them from reinfecting each other.
+Trichomoniasis requires either a single dose or a 7-day course of prescription antibiotics, and sexual partners should be treated at the same time to prevent them from reinfecting each other.
 Pregnant women should consult their doctors regarding the safety of the treatment.
 You can help prevent Trichomonas vaginalis infection by limiting the number of sexual partners and by ensuring the male partner always uses a latex condom during sexual intercourse.